1 | Baja California coachwhip |

 3 | Coast patchnose snake |

-This harmless snake lives in dry parts of northern Baja California: in coastal sage scrub and chaparral.
-They stay under cover, and will never slither directly up an open plain where birds can grab them.
+This harmless snake lives in dry parts of northern Baja California, especially in coastal sage scrub and chaparral.
+The coast patchnose snake is a shy species which usually stays under cover, and will never slither directly up an open hillside where birds can effortlessly grab them.
 This snake is named for a strange “patch” shaped scale on the front of their snouts, which is theorised to be for digging up lizards and their eggs.

 4 | Baja California gopher snake |

 This relative of the US gopher snake inhabits the whole of Baja California, except parts of the north.
-They’re also found on outlying islands, including Islas Magdalena, Santa Margarita and Isla San Jose.
-This snake can reach 168cm, beginning life at 30-48cm.
+They’re also found on outlying islands in Baja California, including Islas Magdalena, Santa Margarita and Isla San Jose.
+This snake begins life at 30-48cm, before steadily growing to reach an all-time record of 178cm.

-Cape gopher snakes are very common, yet no scientific surveys have ever been conducted.
+Cape gopher snakes are very common, yet no detailed scientific surveys have ever been conducted.
 What we know is mainly anecdotal.
 In captivity, they gobble up pinkie mice, deer mice and lab rats with a vengeance, which is in line with the mammal-loving ways of US gopher snakes.
-They’ve been found in dry areas like scrubland and sandy desert.
-However, they also appear at the high altitude Sierra de la Laguna (2134 metres), an internationally protected zone heavy in pine and oak woodlands.
-They likely spend the day underground, escaping from the roasting Mexican heat, enjoying the cool darkness of their tunnels.

 This snake has two subspecies, both contained entirely within Baja California.
 Pituophis vertebralis vertebralis is the cape gopher snake – found only on the southern tip of Baja California.
 This version has sharply contrasting orange and black patterns, with a red head from a bird’s eye view.
 P. v. bimaris is called the Baja California gopher snake, and is far more common, almost reaching the California border.
 This subspecies tends to be yellow-black instead.